francois2metz/recallme/README.md

 })
 ```

-If more than maxRestart number of restarts occur in the last maxTime seconds, then the supervisor call the error callback.
+If more than maxRestart number of restarts occur in the last maxTime seconds, then the supervisor call the error callback, otherwise the run function will be recalled.

 ## License